oracle-devrel/langchain-oci-genai/README.md

 ### Generate and Download RSA Key Pair

-1. Choose an Option to Generate a new key pair; if you already have keys generated, you can upload them here, The most important is when you generate the key pair, download both of them, Click **the Add** button
+1. Choose the option to Generate a new key pair; if you already have keys generated, you can upload them here.
+The most important thing is to download both of them when you create a new key pair.
+Click **the Add** button:

     ![][14]

     You should now be able to see the Configuration file.
-Copy and paste this into a file we will need later.
+Copy and paste this into a file we will need later:

     ![][15]

-    Click on **Close** button
+    Click on the **Close** button.

-2. We can now see our newly created fingerprint
+2. We can now see our newly created fingerprint:

     ![][16]